Eversource Energy: History

-Logos of Eversource's predecessors, clockwise from top-left, the Connecticut Light & Power Co., Hartford Electric & Light Co., Western Mass.
-Electric Co., Holyoke Water Power Co., and Public Service Co. of NH, which initially became part of the Northeast Utilities merger and the Associated Gas & Electric System.
+Logos of Eversource's predecessors; The Associated Gas & Electric System, Connecticut Light & Power Co., Hartford Electric & Light Co., Western Mass.
+Electric Co., Public Service Co. of NH, and Holyoke Water Power Co.

 The Rocky River Power Company, formed in 1905 by J. Henry Roraback, became the Connecticut Light and Power Company in 1917.
 Eversource predecessor Northeast Utilities (NU) was formed on July 1, 1966, under CEO Lelan Sillin, with the merger of the Connecticut Light and Power Company (CL&P, formed in 1917), Western Massachusetts Electric Company (WMECO, formed in 1886), and the Hartford Electric Light Company (HELCO, formed in 1878) under a single parent company, creating the first new multi-state public utility holding company since the enactment of the Public Utility Holding Company Act of 1935.
 In 1967, Holyoke Water Power Company (HWP) (formed in 1859) joined the NU System.
 Public Service Company of New Hampshire (PSNH, formed in 1926), a private company at the time, declared bankruptcy in January 1988 due to problems obtaining a license for the completed Seabrook Nuclear Power Plant. and in 1992 was merged into Northeast Utilities.

 In 1999, Con Edison and Northeast Utilities entered negotiations that would have created one of the largest utilities in the United States.
 However, Con Edison backed out of the merger in 2001 after Connecticut's Attorney General Richard Blumenthal threatened lawsuits to block it.

 Legislation passed in the late 1990s deregulated the electricity market in New England and required regulated utilities to divest generating stations to competitive suppliers.
 In 1999 the company divested all of the generating assets of WMECO and CL&P per requirements of the Massachusetts and Connecticut legislation.
 The company retained some of these assets by transferring them to a new subsidiary called Northeast Generation which functioned as a competitive supplier and sold the other assets entirely: WMECO's West Springfield Generating Station and several related hydroelectric and fossil fuel generating units were sold to Con Edison, while other assets (most notably the Northfield Mountain hydroelectric facility) were transferred to Northeast Generation.

 In 2001, NU sold the assets and operations of its subsidiary, the Holyoke Water Power Company, to the City of Holyoke including the HWP electrical distribution system and customer base and all generation with the exception of the Mt.
 Tom coal-fired power plant which NU retained.
 The city's municipal gas and electric department assumed responsibility for the generators and absorbed the HWP distribution customer base.
 Between 2000 and 2002 due to state laws, NU divested WMECO, CL&P, and PSNH's nuclear generating assets which consisted of their stakes in the Seabrook, Millstone, and Vermont Yankee stations.